andrehzh/Scoops/README.md

 Scoops is built on React Native (Expo) with firebase as it's backend

-Currently the application can be run by downloading all the files and running the file with the command:
+Currently the application can be run by downloading all the files and running the file with the commands:
+1. `npm install`
-`expo start`
+2. `expo start`

 Scoops v0.1
 features: